bkassel2/ece445-group24/asitu2/Journal Entries.md

 We decided to start the project proposal and look for some parts.
 I was looking up the different types of sensors we could use as input for the two sections of 3-foot LEDs so that there would be inputs at every 2 inches for the prototype.
 Initially I was looking at already created touch capacitive switches, but they were only around 3 inches each at $7 per module which would be much too expensive for the given budget.
 I also looked at flex sensors and resistive sensors, but they had their own problems.
 Ian ended up finding a capacitive touch board that allowed for 12 capacitive touch inputs that we would have to make ourselves out of some conductive material.

 # 9-14-2021 - Meeting with TA
-Had a meeting with our TA and got feedback on our Design Document.
+Had a meeting with our TA and got feedback on our Project Proposal.
 We needed to fix the Block Diagram that Ian created since it did not include which lines where what and the fixed the coloring for data and electric lines.

 # 9-15-2021 - Finished the project proposal for the class
 Our group met up at 6 and finished working on the project proposal that was being submitted for the class.
 I worked on filling out the problem and solution slide in addition to creating some visual aids for the proposal.
 I also helped fill out the description for the subsystems and block diagram.